 }

-Structural failures of gravity-and-wind dynamics
+Temporal failures inherent to gravity-and-wind dynamics

 Sigma-lognormal velocity primitives